Where to Get Soap Making Ingredients (Suppliers by Country)

 Shelf-life of Soap Making Supplies

 Whether buying online or at a brick-and-mortar shop, check the shelf-life before committing to a product.
-Oils in supermarkets can have very short shelf lives, and shops usually push the old oil bottles to the front to sell them quicker.
+Oils in supermarkets can have very short shelf lives, and shops usually push the old oil bottles to the front to sell them quickly.
 For example, freshly produced sunflower oil has a two-year shelf-life, yet the best-by date is usually less than a year for oil sold in my local supermarket.

 Oils and Fats for Soap Making